royasutton/omdl/README.md

 Setup
 -----

-To use [omdl], it must be installed to the OpenSCAD [library location].
+To use [omdl], it must be installed in the OpenSCAD [library location].
-A setup script is available to simplify the setup and install process.
-This script can optionally install [openscad-amu], the the design-flow automation development framework used to test the library and build its documentation.
+A setup script is provided to simplify the installation and configuration process.
+This script can optionally install [openscad-amu], the design-flow automation framework used to test the library and generate its documentation.

-The setup script is the recommended install method.
-However, on-line snapshots for manual installation are available at [omdl-snapshot].
-There you can review the latest release documentation prior to installing locally.
+The setup script is the recommended installation method.
+Alternatively, online snapshots are available for manual installation at [omdl-snapshot].
+These snapshots also allow you to review the latest release documentation before installing the library locally.

 Installing
 ----------